purrplingcat/QuestFramework/docs/content-pack-guide.md

 #### Mail

 Farmer can get a quest via received letter in their mailbox on the farm.
+Letter with offered quest is delivered to player's mailbox in the morning.

 **Requires these offer details**
 Field        | Description